-The Company's bond issuances are secured by the lien on the business share of the company, liens on immovable property and the position of bondholders is strengthened by the existence of a hedging agent in total amount of up to CZK 1,200,000 ths.
+The Company's bond issuances are secured by the lien on the business share of the company, liens on immovable property and the position of bondholders is strengthened by the existence of a hedging agent in total amount of up to CZK 1 200 000 thsnd.

-The Group has pledged its assets (investment property, shares in subsidiaries, work-in-progress, inventories, receivables, cash balances) in favour of the banks as bank loan pledges to cover the principal debt, interest and other potential related claims in the amount of up to CZK 209,125 ths.
+The Group has pledged its assets (investment property, shares in subsidiaries, work-in-progress, inventories, receivables, cash balances) in favour of the banks as bank loan pledges to cover the principal debt, interest and other potential related claims in the amount of up to CZK 512 400 thsnd..